henriqueTsugiyama/henriqueTsugiyama/README.md

 # Hello world!
 I'm Henrique 👋
 ## Little tiny bit about me:
 I'm a fullstack developer and I've been programming for roughly a year now.
 I love sports, logic challenges, and to learn new languages (not just in programming).
+I know English, Spanish, Portuguese, and a bit of French.
 ## Main stacks:
 React Native | React JS | NodeJS | MongoDB | MySQL | HTML | CSS | Javascript
 ## Favorite quote: